tenzir/tenzir/web/docs/faqs.md

 ## What is Tenzir?

-Tenzir is a platform that pioneers open source security data pipelines.
+Tenzir is a platform that pioneers open-source security data pipelines.

 Tenzir is also the name of the Germany-based startup behind the product.